-Without question, the use of industrial recycled waste and Staples commitment to quality lends toward the next “That Was Easy” product to market.
+Without question, the use of industrial recycled waste and Staples commitment to quality is something to discuss.
+Furthermore, it lends toward the next “That Was Easy” product to market.

-As the World Wildlife Fund (WWF) commits to stopping deforestation with collaboration, they are part of a Global Paper Vision that addresses climate change, human rights and new expectations for corporate transparency.
+So as the World Wildlife Fund (WWF) commits to stopping deforestation with collaboration, they are part of a Global Paper Vision.
+A vision that addresses climate change, human rights and new expectations for corporate transparency.

 “Paper is such an everyday product that it offers numerous pathways into promoting a fairer, more sustainable use of natural resources in practical ways,” said Emmanuelle Neyroumande, Pulp and Paper Global Manager at WWF International, “The Global Paper Vision sets out aspirations that can – and should be – picked up by policy makers, producers and paper users.”

-By capturing post-consumer waste paper off the trash market, it commits to less paper not being re-used to stop and reverse the disastrous effects of worldwide deforestation.
+Therefore, Staples is capturing post-consumer waste.
+That’s because it’s then paper off the trash market.
+Thereby it commits to less paper not being re-used.
+This negative cycle is to stop.
+So we can reverse the disastrous effects of worldwide deforestation.
 See: For More on the WWF Path to Sustainability

-For years, Staples has worked with suppliers to advance and improve our offerings of greener Own brand and name-brand products.
-In stores and online, Staples offers customers more than 10,000 eco-conscious products, including items that meet some of the most stringent environmental standards like Forest Stewardship Council (FSC) certified paper products, Green Seal™ certified cleaners, and ENERGY STAR® certified technology.
-Our Easy on the Planet site has more information about our assortment, and tools and tips for customers shopping for environmental products.
+For years, Staples has worked with suppliers.
+Worked to advance and improve their offerings of greener Own brand.
+As well as typical name-brand products.
+So in stores and online, Staples offers customers more than 10,000 eco-conscious products.
+Yes folks, which is including items that meet some of the most stringent environmental standards.
+For example, like Forest Stewardship Council (FSC) certified paper products, Green Seal™ certified cleaners, and ENERGY STAR® certified technology.
+Their Easy on the Planet site has more information about our assortment.
+As well as tools and tips for customers shopping for environmental products.

-Our U.S. sales of products with one or more environmental features were $2.98 billion in 2013, or 22% of total U.S. product sales.
+Their U.S. sales of products with one or more environmental features were $2.98 billion in 2013.
+Similarly 22% of total U.S. product sales.
 Meanwhile, U.S. sales of products meeting our criteria for more advanced environmental features were $1.97 billion, or 14.5% of total sales.
-In fact, sales of advanced environmental products increased 20% from 2012 to 2013 in the U.S. driven in part by our increased assortment of FSC-certified papers, greener Own brand products, and ENERGY STAR technology products.
+In fact, sales of advanced environmental products increased 20% from 2012 to 2013 in the U.S. All driven in part by their increased assortment of FSC-certified papers, greener Own brand products.
+Finally their ENERGY STAR technology products.
 Globally, sales of products with advanced environmental features were more than $3.25 billion in 2013.

-Our Sustainable Paper Procurement Policy forms the foundation of our commitment to ensuring that the paper products we sell are sourced in an environmentally and socially responsible manner, and defines our expectations for suppliers of paper-based products.
-The policy focuses on four key areas:
+Their Sustainable Paper Procurement Policy forms the foundation of their commitment.
+A commitment to ensuring that the paper products they sell are sourced in an environmentally and socially responsible manner.
+This also defines their expectations for suppliers of paper-based products.
+As a result, the policy focuses on four key areas:

 Protecting forest resources and communities